What is Indian Foreign Service?

 - Fill in all the required information and upload your latest photo and signature according to the desired size and file format.

-- Once filled, preview the application form, save a copy for your reference, and then submit.
+- Once filled, preview the application form, save a copy for your reference, and then submit it.

 IFS Exam Application Fee